Discovering...

 Pro Tip

-Official shops can resolve any activation issues immediately and staff are trained on tourist plans.
+Official shops can resolve activation issues immediately and staff are trained on tourist plans.

 Small corner shops (hanout) and tobacco shops across Morocco sell SIM cards and top-up scratch cards.
 Look for carrier logos in the window.
 These are everywhere, even in small towns.